JoeRupp/JoeRupp/README.md

 </div>

 ## About Me:
+I am a Front End Developer with a passion for solving challenging problems while creating an awesome user-experience.
+I thrive in collaborative and creative environments that provide me the opportunity to always be learning new things.

-I am currently a student at Turing School of Software and Design, working to become a Front End Software Developer.
-Before switching to software as a full-time pursuit, I worked in the video game industry in the Talent Attraction space - the marketing and branding around recruiting talent to a company.
-As I work to become a developer, I plan to weave my skills of brand, marketing, and design into my development to build projects with lasting experiences.
+Before switching to software as a full-time pursuit, I worked in the video game industry in the Talent Attraction space - the marketing and branding behind recruiting talent to a company.
+As a developer, I weave my previous experience in brand, project management, and design into my workflow to build projects that create lasting impressions.

 <p>
    <a href="https://www.linkedin.com/in/joseph-rupp/"><img src="https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"></a>